Ultimate Infiniti G37 Mods Guide

-Nissan is best known for its sports-car offerings in the marketplace, and when they intended to target the luxury market, they knew they’d struggle with being taken seriously by those typically opting for the likes of their hugely-popular German rivals such as BMW.
+Nissan is best known for its sports-car offerings in the marketplace.
+When they intended to target the luxury market, they knew they’d struggle with being taken seriously by those typically opting for their hugely-popular German rivals such as BMW.

-So, the Japanese manufacturer went back to the drawing board and created an entirely new brand, which would be far better suited to this fresh target market, and Infiniti was born.
+So, the Japanese manufacturer returned to the drawing board and created an entirely new brand, which would be far better suited to this fresh target market, and Infiniti was born.

-Gone was the refined, harsh ride that we know and love from Nissan, and in its place was style, comfort, and modern-day gadgets.
+Gone was the refined, harsh ride we know and love from Nissan.
+In its place were style, comfort, and modern-day gadgets.

-After the lesser-known first (P10) and second-generation (P11) G-series failed to impress the market, it was the 350Z’s sibling, the G35, which finally brought the attention to the brand that they’d set out to achieve.
+After the lesser-known first (P10) and second-generation (P11) G-series failed to impress the market, the 350Z’s sibling, the G35, finally brought attention to the brand they’d set out to achieve.

 The Infiniti G35 immediately scooped the Motor Trend Car of the Year award in 2003 before being nominated for the North American Car of the Year.

-Not only that, but it also featured in the Car and Driver Ten Best list for two years running, throughout 2003 and 2004.
+It also featured in the Car and Driver Ten Best list for two years, throughout 2003 and 2004.

-Infiniti had well and truly set the benchmark for the brand, and it quickly appealed to enthusiasts who were after a luxurious yet sporty car for everyday driving.
+Infiniti had set the benchmark for the brand well, and it quickly appealed to enthusiasts who were after a luxurious yet sporty car for everyday driving.

-As time progressed, Infiniti would go on to announce the G35’s successor in 2009.
+As time progressed, Infiniti would announce the G35’s successor for the 2008 model year.

 Enter the Infiniti G37.

-With many feeling slightly deflated by the G35’s VQ35DE engine’s absent power, the G37 received the Nissan 370Z’s highly-regarded VQ37VHR engine upgrade, along with a fresh new look and even more additional gadgets than its now-outdated sibling.
+With many feeling slightly deflated by the G35’s VQ35DE engine’s absent power, the G37 received the Nissan 370Z’s highly-regarded VQ37VHR engine upgrade, a fresh new look, and even more additional gadgets than its now-outdated sibling.

-Thankfully, the VIP styling, which maintained its appeal unique appeal from the Z-car, remained, and many believed that it looked better than ever before.
+Thankfully, the VIP styling, which maintained its unique appeal from the Z-car, remained.
+Many believed it looked better than ever.

-With the VQ37VHR pumping out 330 HP in stock form, it didn’t take long before the G37 was receiving a plethora of aftermarket upgrades, and in the blink of an eye, the G37 tuning scene had well and truly arrived.
+With the VQ37VHR pumping out 330 HP in stock form, it didn’t take long before the G37 received a plethora of aftermarket upgrades, and in the blink of an eye, the G37 tuning scene had well and truly arrived.

-Given that Nissan’s Fairlady has deservedly maintained its popularity within the drift scene over the years, the G platform offers the perfect alternative for those of you looking for something a little different from the ‘norm’ to shred up at the track.
+Nissan’s Fairlady has deservedly maintained its popularity within the drift scene.
+The G platform offers the perfect alternative for those looking for something a little different from the ‘norm’ to shred up at the track.

-One of the main differences between the two is weight, given that Infiniti wanted to provide superior comforts, which, as you’ve probably guessed, don’t go hand-in-hand with weight reduction.
+One of the main differences is weight, given that Infiniti wanted to provide superior comforts, which, as you’ve probably guessed, don’t go hand-in-hand with weight reduction.

 However, shedding weight is easy enough by replacing or removing unnecessary luxuries for drifting, such as the insanely bulky powered eight-way heated seats for lightweight bucket seat alternatives.

-Trust me – you’ll sure be glad you don’t have the slippery leather anymore when you opt for throwing the car sideways!
+Trust me – you’ll surely be glad you don’t have the slippery OEM leather when you throw the car sideways!

-In stock form, the G37 is a fantastic car, but you’ll soon realize that drifting was the last thing on Infiniti’s mind during the design process.
+The G37 is a fantastic car in stock form.
+But, you’ll soon realize that drifting wasn’t the first thing on Infiniti’s mind during the design process.

-But, fear not, as this guide will provide the perfect opportunity to turn your excessively comfy G-series into the ultimate track or street weapon.
+But fear not, as this guide will allow you to turn your excessively comfy G-series into the ultimate track or street weapon.

-Partly thanks to its similarities to the 370Z, the G37 has a vast array of aftermarket parts available off-the-shelf to unleash its true potential.
+Thanks to its similarities to the 370Z, the G37 has many aftermarket parts available off-the-shelf to unleash its true potential.

-With the G37 becoming more reasonably-priced than ever, it’s the perfect time to build the G-series you’ve always dreamed of, and we’ll help you narrow down the ultimate products on the market to achieve your goals.
+With the G37 becoming more reasonably priced than ever, it’s the perfect time to build the G-series you’ve always dreamed of.
+We’ll help you narrow down the ultimate products to achieve your goals.

-There are seriously untapped possibilities in both the handling and power departments, and the possibilities are endless when upgrading your G37.
+There are seriously untapped possibilities in both the handling and power departments.
+The possibilities are endless when upgrading your G37.

-Maybe you want to do some simple upgrades to your daily, build a full-retard drift, track weapon, or just wanting to scrape your way to your local stance meet.
+Maybe you want to do some simple upgrades to your daily, build a full-retard drift, track weapon, or want to scrape your way to your local stance meet.
 We’ll cover everything you could need to know when it comes to finding the perfect products.

-So, let’s take a look at the ultimate upgrades as we prepare to get your G pushing out the power it’s capable of, alongside handling like it’s on rails.
+So, let’s look at the ultimate upgrades as we prepare to get your G pushing out the power it’s capable of, alongside handling like it’s on rails.